ga-curriculum/computer-science-recursion/lesson/README.md

 };
 ```

-In most cases, iteration is more efficient than recursion, since it uses less memory space.
-So why use recursion at all?
+In most cases, iteration is more efficient than recursion, as it uses less memory space.
+This begs the question: Why use recursion at all?

+## Here’s Why

-As we tackle more complex problems, some will make more sense to solve recursively than iteratively.
+As you tackle more complex problems, some will just make more sense to solve recursively than iteratively.
 Recursion is written more cleanly and with less code, especially when a problem gets larger and larger.

 But the bottom line is that there’s no hard and fast rule.
 A quick search on [Stack Overflow](https://stackoverflow.com/search?q=recursion+or+iteration) will return myriad opinions on whether recursion or loops are better.
-Some programmers think recursion is easier to read, while others argue that loops are easier; some people argue that loops are more concise than recursion, while others argue that recursion can be written with less code; some people see more risks in writing loops than in recursion and vice versa.
+Some programmers think recursion is easier to read, while others argue that loops are easier; some argue that loops are more concise than recursion, while others argue that recursion can be written with less code; some see more risks in writing loops than in using recursion, and vice versa.

 In the end, it’s up to you and your understanding of the problem you are solving.

-# When to Use Recursion
+## When to Use Recursion

 Recursion operates by breaking down a problem into smaller chunks.
 So, if you have a problem that can be broken down in this way, recursion is a natural fit.